Open vs. Closed Adoption in Iowa_ Key Differences image

 What Are the Benefits of Open vs. Closed Adoption?

-From maintaining an ongoing connection with your child and knowing they are growing up in a loving home to providing you the peace of mind knowing you made the right choice, there are many benefits of open adoption.
-For your child, an open adoption allows them to better understand their story and enjoy the love and support they need from their birth and adoptive families.
+Open adoption offers many benefits, including staying connected with your child and knowing they are in a loving home.
+It provides peace of mind, assuring you that you made the right choice.
+For your child, open adoption helps them understand their story and receive love and support from both birth and adoptive families.
 In addition, the adopted child will:

 • Have access to necessary family medical history